ChrisOLeary.com > ... > ... > Pitching > Rethinking Pitching > Essays > Death To The Inverted W

 The Standard W

-Viewed from the side as above, the elbows are below the level of the shoulders and the hand, and this forms the shape of a "W" (the green lines in the diagram above).
+In particular, at the point of maximum scapular loading their elbows are below the level of the shoulders and the hand.
+This forms the shape of a "W" (the green lines in the diagram above).

 Greg Maddux